Blog

 Systemic Literature Reiews and the Intergration of AI

-September 5, 2025 · by Team
+September 5, 2025 · by The Sciscoper Team

 Systematic literature reviews (SLRs) are fundamental to rigorous research, providing a transparent and replicable methodology for synthesizing evidence to answer specific questions.
 AI-powered techniques can significantly improve efficiency and accuracy in literature identification, screening, data extraction, and thematic synthesis by managing large datasets and identifying intricate patterns that may elude manual analysis.